direktiv/direktiv.github.io/docs/events/knative/example.md

 direktiv-kafka-source   ["knative-direktiv-topic"]   ["my-cluster-kafka-bootstrap.kafka:9092"]   True             10s
 ```

 With this source Knative can receive events but it requires a trigger to have another system consume the event.
 The setup of source, broker and trigger decouples the systems involved in this architecture.
 The folllwing yaml creates such a trigger.
-Because there is no [trigger filter](https://knative.dev/docs/eventing/broker/triggers/) defined this trigger consumes all events and forwards it to Direktiv's *direktiv-eventing* service.
+Because there is a [trigger filter](https://knative.dev/docs/eventing/broker/triggers/) defined this trigger consumes all events of type *dev.knative.kafka.event* and forwards it to Direktiv's *direktiv-eventing* service.
 The *uri* value specifies the target namespace in Direktiv.

 ```yaml
 cat <<-EOF | kubectl apply -f -